 The Pancreatic Cancer Specialty Clinic (PCSC) defines a new standard of care for people with pancreatic cancer or pancreatic neuroendocrine tumors (NETs) and seeks to minimize the obstacles that patients and their families may encounter in navigating a complex medical system.

 The PCSC has a dedicated team of surgical, medical, and radiation oncologists, radiologists, and pathologists, as well as nurses, symptom management and pain specialists, nutritionists, physical therapists, and social workers, all singularly devoted to the clinic’s mission.

 SCCA was formed, in part, to bring promising new treatments to patients faster.
-For people with pancreatic cancer or pancreatic NETs, this may mean more treatment options at SCCA than you might find elsewhere, including the chance to participate in clinical trials conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For people with pancreatic cancer, this may mean more treatment options at SCCA than you might find elsewhere, including the chance to participate in clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.